athos/pogonos/README.md

 - Completely compliant to the [Mustache spec](https://github.com/mustache/spec), including lambdas
 - Fast but clean implementation
 - User-friendly error messages for parsing errors
+- Handy API for use from the CLI
 - Supports Clojure, ClojureScript and self-hosted ClojureScript

 ## Project status